 My general philosophy is: less work and cheaper > more work and expensive.
-There are of course many exceptions...for example...I will often take on additional work to improve the quality of my food and/or pay additional costs to gain a better night's sleep…but as a rule I generally like to keep things easy and cheap.
+There are of course exceptions...for example...I will often take on additional work and cost to improve the quality of my food and sleep…but as a rule I generally like to keep things easy and cheap.

-Though I have slept outdoors in many places…I very much have what I would call a home-region in which most of my experience is grounded.
-This home-region roughly stretches from Missouri in the West + Tennessee in the South + Virginia in the East + Wisconsin in the North.
+Though I have slept outdoors in many places…I very much have what I would call a home-region.
+This home-region stretches roughly from Missouri in the West + Tennessee in the South + Virginia in the East + Wisconsin in the North.
 Though not perfectly accurate...I would say I primarily spend my time in and around heavy woodland and karst.

-Some of the more present features is the abundance of both tree-cover and water.
-For me...water tends to be readily available and plentiful...but so much so...that it can become a serious problem (flooding/hypothermia)...so both of these factors shape my opinions and perspective on choice of shelter + rain gear + hats + etc.
+Some of the more present features is the abundance of both tree-cover and water where I live and play.
+For me...tress and water tend to be readily available and plentiful...but so much so...that they can become serious problems (hypothermia/flooding/navigation)...so both of these factors shape my perspective on choice of shelter + rain gear + hats + etc.

 Finally...I really do not like to sleep outdoors when the temp is below freezing...at least not without an external heat-source.
-I still know a lot about cold weather...but not the snow-cover for months at a time and 20-30 degrees below freezing variety...my expertise is more in the area of near freezing sleet with high winds...so for me fleece still looks nice next to down.
+I still know a lot about cold weather...but not the snow-cover for months at a time and 20-30 degrees below freezing variety...my expertise is more in the area of near freezing sleet with high winds...so for me fleece is still cool.